NaitikDalwadi/naitikdalwadi.github.io/_projects/6_Autonomous_Delivery_Robot.md

 In places such as malls, offices, hospitals, etc. if there is a need to deliver some items from one point to another, people need to deliver it manually or some person is hired for this job.
 The manual delivery process can be tiresome and exhausting if the area is very large.
-Hence, we have made an autonomous delivery robot based on ROS (Robot Operating System) to tackle this problem.
+Hence, we made an autonomous delivery robot based on ROS (Robot Operating System) to tackle this problem.

 ## My Role